Frequently asked questions (choosing a school)

-Consider whether fresh advice might be needed from an Educational Psychologist and discuss this as part of the annual review.
+Consider whether fresh advice might be needed from an Educational Psychologist or other specialist and discuss this as part of the annual review.
 It could be that fresh advice includes recommendations that the current school could implement, equally this advice may indicate that a specialist setting would be more appropriate.

 You can research special schools listed in the Local Offer or within the Directory of schools (one for primary and one for secondary) found in the admissions pages to find out which school or schools might be appropriate for your child’s needs.